Seeking the nearest neutron stars using a new local electron density map: A new local kiloparsec electron density map

 \subsection{Parallax-fitted local electron distribution}

 To create an electron density map for seeking the nearest pulsar, we start by compiling two datasets from the ATNF catalogue, one with pulsars for which a parallax (preferably radio parallax) is reported, and the other with all pulsars within 1 kpc of the Sun.\footnote{In principle catalogues of pulsars discovered by FAST~\cite{pulsarcatalogueFASTCRAFTS188,pulsarcatalogueFASTGPPS637,pulsarcatFASTGPPS1Han:2021ekd,pulsarcatFASTGPPS2Zhou:2023nns,pulsarcatFASTGPPS3Su:2023vcw} and CHIME~\cite{pulsarcatalogueCHIME25,pulsarcatalogueCHIME2ndSet21} may also contain specimens within 1 kpc, as derived from the NE2001 and YMW16 models~\cite{Raj:2024kjq}.
 These may also be included in our analysis but we only include ATNF catalogue pulsars as their properties have been reliably verified.} Then by using the parallax distances of and the DM along the line of sight to these sub-kpc pulsars, we reconstruct the electron number density from Eq.~\eqref{eq:defn:DM}.
-We depict contours of this number density in Fig.~\ref{fig:enter-overdensity and underdensity on neLB} in equatorial co-ordinates after performing a zeroth order interpolation.
+Our local $n_e$ map is generated by Gaussian‐process regression using a squared‐exponential covariance kernel.
+The kernel’s characteristic angular length scale (i.e.\ the fitted hyperparameter) is $\sim0.4\ \mathrm{rad}$ (approximately $23^\circ$), which imposes a natural smoothing of all electron‐density features on patches of angular radius $\approx23^\circ$.
+In addition, within our 1\,kpc sample the mean angular separation between neighboring pulsars is $\approx17^\circ$, further limiting the map’s intrinsic resolution.
+Consequently, variations on angular scales below $\approx15$--$20^\circ$ (corresponding to physical sizes $\lesssim0.3$--$0.4\,$kpc at 1\,kpc) remain unresolved in our reconstruction.
+We depict contours of this number density in Fig.~\ref{fig:enter-overdensity and underdensity on neLB} in equatorial coordinates.
+(For a representation in Galactocentric coordinates, see Appendix~\ref{app:Map in galactocentric coords}.)

 We have also overlaid the locations of the pulsars used as inputs; for more details on these pulsars, see Appendix~\ref{app:pulsartables}.
 Note that these sub-kpc pulsars are also part of the 189 pulsars used by YMW ~\cite{Yao_2017}, except that the fitting model is explicitly suited for larger-than-kpc scales.
 To illustrate the effect of fluctuations in electron densities, we mark the ratio of their parallax distance to YMW16-based distance using different shapes as explained in the figure legend.